davidthewatson/davidthewatson.github.io/src/about/index.md

 <dd>make something bad better or more tolerable</dd>
 </dl>

+To that end, I was on the board of directors of my local American Diabetes Association during high school.

-I joke with friends and family that "I've cured diabetes".
+I joke with friends and family that *I've cured diabetes*.
 They laugh out loud.
 Of course, I haven't actually cured diabetes, but the path to remission is clear and the milestones are clearer yet.
-I'm working on a book about that very subject.
+I'm working on a book about that my unique approach to not just surviving, but thriving with diabetes.

 > Death gives meaning to our lives.
 It gives importance and value to time.
 Time would become meaningless if there were too much of it. <footer>- <cite>[Ray Kurzweil][4]</cite></footer>